itsdaveba/cube-solver/README.rst

 Usage
 =====

-After intallation, you can use the ``cube`` command straight away:
+After installation, you can use the ``cube`` command straight away:

 .. code-block:: console

     cube --help

+To generate a scramble, use the ``scramble`` subcommand:

 .. code-block:: console

     cube scramble

+To solve a cube using the **Thistlethwaite** algorithm, use the ``solve`` command.
-The first time you solve a cube, it will generate the required tables, which takes around 3 minutes:
+The first time you solve a cube, it will generate the required tables, which takes around 5 minutes:

 .. code-block:: console